 Local agencies are required to submit complete projects that, at minimum, result in field-implemented coordinated timing.
 Project tasks that are eligible for funding can consist of design, engineering, construction, and construction management.
-Partial projects that design improvements, but do not field implement the improvements are ineligible.
+Partial projects that include design improvements, but do not field implement the improvements are ineligible.

 Projects must consist of a corridor along the priority corridor network, signal synchronization network, or the MPAH.
-Projects previously awarded RTSSP funding must be complete with a final report submitted and approved by OCTA.
-Projects can be the full length of the corridor or a segment that complies with the project requirements identified later in the chapter.
-Communication system improvements that directly benefit signal synchronization along the project corridor limits, but are not physically within the project corridor, are eligible for inclusion in a project.
-This includes construction or modifications of an Intelligent Transportation Systems communications link between intersections or to the Agency's Traffic Management Center.
-This link may be off of the main line but necessary for a Regional Traffic Signal Synchronization Corridor project.
+Projects previously awarded RTSSP funding must be complete with a final-report-Report-submitted and approved by to OCTA.
+Projects can be the full length of the corridor or a segment that complies with the project requirements identified later in the chapter. criteria section>